Pre-Kindergarten “Pines” 🌲

 Language—Recognition of letters A-Z in upper and lower case, matching and orally producing letters and sounds, rhyming, opposite, and position-oriented words, responds to discussions, asking questions for information, recognizes colors, prints first and last names, illustrates and explains, personal kid-writing topics, recognizing sight words, expanding vocabulary.

 Mathematics—Recognizing and writing numbers 1-30, reading two-digit numbers, understanding number line, reads tally marks, identifying and composing 2D/3D shapes, identifies symmetrical shapes, sorting, matching objects and numbers, classifying, understanding types of measurement, addition and subtraction, extending and comparing patterns, making estimations, recognizing and interpreting graphs, telling time to hour, using money and their values, understanding temperature, problem solving.

 Physical—Developing coordination and gross motor skills through running, jumping, skipping, galloping, hopping, and climbing, balance, alternating feet on stairs, building endurance, developing hand-eye coordination, understanding proper use of our bodies, control of fingers and wrists, pincer grip.

-Mental—Learns by experimental learning and trial and error, understanding cause and effect, finding alternate solutions, sequencing, predicting, develops short and long term memory, attention span is lengthening, role playing and pretend play, recalls story details, recalls full name, age, phone number, and address.
+Mental—Learns by experimental learning and trial and error, understanding cause and effect, finding alternate solutions, sequencing, predicting, develops short and long term memory, attention span is lengthening, role playing and pretend play, recalls story details, recalls full name, age and birthday.

-Social—Works well independently and with others, participation in activities, understands simple commands, follows multiple-step directions, follows rules and routine, transitions well from one activity to another, completing tasks in a timely manner, manners, understanding community roles, character development.
+Social—Works well independently and with others, participation in activities, understands simple commands, follows multiple-step directions, follows rules and routine, transitions well from one activity to another, completing tasks in a timely manner, manners, understanding community roles, character development, following rules.